howardpen9/FriendTech_in_Tact/README.md

-# Boilerplate for Friend Tech implement in Tact lanaugage
+# Boilerplate for Implementing Friend Tech Protocol in Tact Language on TON Blockchain

-This is a template for Friend Tech protocol implementation in TON Blockchain through Tact language.

-The pricing formulate is followed the same equation.

-Feel free to use and verify the code and use in your own risk.
+This boilerplate serves as a template for implementing the Friend Tech protocol on the TON Blockchain using the Tact programming language.
+The pricing structure adheres to a predetermined equation.
+Please feel free to verify the code before using it; use it at your own risk.

+## Key Components

+-   There are three primary smart contracts involved:
+    1. Main Contract
+    2. Role Contract
+    3. Balance Contract

+## Administrative Permissions

+-   Only an admin address has the authority to create a new Role contract.
+The admin can assign individuals as owners, also referred to as "Profiles for Celebrities."

+## Fee Structure

+-   A transaction fee of 10% will be applied when people purchase shares.
+Of this fee, 5% will go towards the protocol, and the remaining 5% will be allocated to the owner of the Profile Contract.

+# Commends

 ```bash
 yarn build # To build contract